 This can be used with conventional oil or gasoline.
-The filter is capable enough to handle regular oil pressure
+The filter is capable enough to handle regular oil pressure.

 For a disadvantage, I might go with the low life-span.
 So if you can invest time for frequent changes, this is really good at a very affordable rate.

-Good filtration capacity
+- Good filtration capacity.

-Can handle pressure of regular oil
+- Can handle the pressure of regular oil.

-Balanced dirt containment and sieving
+- Balanced dirt containment and sieving.

-Low life-span and frequent changes
+- Low life-span and frequent changes.

 So you bought a new oil filter, and it does not fit your car model.
 That is very disappointing, not to mention a waste of time and money.
 Like everything else, this too needs to be tailored to your needs.
 Fortunately, you just need to look into a couple of stuff to ensure that you make the right purchase.

-You may come across micro glass or fiberglass media, which is nothing but synthetic media.
+- You may come across micro-glass or fiberglass media, which is nothing but synthetic media.
 Cellulose media are more of wood pulps with large fibers and irregular pores.
 Even though they are more affordable, they are not the best choice you can make.
 Often smaller impurities pass through the pores in these media.

-Synthetic ones, on the other hand, are man-made glass fibers that function better.
+- Synthetic ones, on the other hand, are man-made glass fibers that function better.
 They are competent enough to trap the smallest dirt particles while filtering the oil through.
 They even last longer than the cellulose ones.

-Next, we come to capture efficiency of a filter.
+- Next, we come to capture efficiency of a filter.
 This is mostly determined by beta ratios and micron ratings.
 An absolute rating indicates a high-efficiency percentage.
 And keep in mind that, there is no guarantee that a filter with a bigger media will serve better either.

 Benefits Of Using A Top Quality Oil Filter

-Oil is essential to the car engine on multiple levels, other than the obvious of course.
+- Oil is essential to the car engine on multiple levels, other than the obvious of course.
 Oil is supposed to lubricate the internal components.
 It cools down the engine through a heat transfer and seals the piston ring.
 Further, it absorbs the contaminants and the wear particles and even the soot from combustion.
 These contaminants are either suspended or react with the addictives, which constitutes a quarter of the motor oil.

-But what if the oil you are pouring in is itself contaminated?
+- But what if the oil you are pouring in is itself contaminated?
 That’s when the oil filter comes in.
 The first oil filter was developed in 1923.
 Oil filters have always been an important component, though.
 In the earlier times, a mesh or steel wool or wire meshes were used for filtering out the dirt.

-The oil you pump into the oil pump first passes through the filter before it is distributed within the different components of the engine.
+- The oil you pump into the oil pump first passes through the filter before it is distributed within the different components of the engine.
 The oil is passed through the filter under some pressure.
 The contaminated oil is filtered by the filter media.
 Then the clean oil is passed through the central tube into the engine.
 This passage is through the hollowed center mounting stud of the filter.

-Even though with some care, you can prolong the use of your car’s current oil filter, it remains one the items that are more frequently replaced during maintenance.
+- Even though with some care, you can prolong the use of your car’s current oil filter, it remains one of the items that are more frequently replaced during maintenance.
 Even if you never change your engine oil, it does get contaminated over time.
 You can simply use an oil filter to avert these problems.
 In fact, you can’t really work without one, because it is an essential spare part in your car.
 You just need to make periodic checks whether your car’s filter is in proper working condition or not.
 That said, it is advisable to change your motor oil regularly.